 Academic Record: Each nomination will be evaluated on the candidate’s academic record, which must be outstanding, with a sustained record of contribution/achievement in research/creative activity, instruction and service; a record which does not demonstrate outstanding performance appropriately balanced in all three areas and a significant impact beyond their own individual program will not be eligible for further consideration.

 - Research/Creative Activity: Demonstrated national and, when applicable to their field, international impact on knowledge of discipline as demonstrated by academic record, including publications, grants, creative activities, invited lectures/performances, awards and other organized activities

 - Instruction: Demonstrated impact on undergraduate/graduate learning as demonstrated by awards, pedagogical publications or presentations and sustained efforts in teaching, advising and curriculum development

-- Service: Demonstrated impact at the department, college, university, national and, when applicable to their field, international level, including such things as sustained mentorship, contributions to campus wide efforts, and leadership in national and international professional organizations
+- Service: Demonstrated impact at the department, college, university, national and, when applicable to their field, international levels, including such things as sustained mentorship, contributions to campus-wide efforts, and leadership in national and international professional organizations

 Reputation: Significance of national and, when applicable to their field, international stature